colinroybell/aoc2020/README.md

 A lot of cut and paste - could be simplified?
 Here and others: want a dict which assumes zero for unreferenced values.

+## Day 18

+My solution is iterative with a lot of regexs, so we are effectively reparsing the entire string multiple times.
+More efficient for complex expressions would be to lex it and construct a tree.